DiegoHerrera262/Correlation-Techniques-for-Face-Recognition/ProjLog/NicolasWorkLog.md

 Through this, I was first able to create a function that prints the number of frames of the considered video, namely, the Routines/Acquiring_data/Data_From_Previous_Video/Number_Of_Frames.m function.
 Then the next step was to develop the code to extract an specific frame of the video, which is implemented in Line 24 of Routines/Acquiring_data/Data_From_Previous_Video/Data_From_Video.m funtion.

-Finally, merging the obtained results, a code which takes the video, extracts frames with a desired spacing and saves them in a specific folder was written.
-Namely, the Routines/Acquiring_data/Data_From_Previous_Video/Data_From_Video.m funtion.
+Finally, merging the obtained results, a code which takes the video, extracts frames with a desired spacing and saves them in a specific folder was written, namely, the Routines/Acquiring_data/Data_From_Previous_Video/Data_From_Video.m funtion.

 **Date:** 23/05/2020